sidthekidder/couchDB_read/README.md

 couchDB_read
 ============

-A small demo demonstrating read requests of documents and views using couchappy.com for online hosting.
+A small demonstrating read requests of documents and views using couchappy.com for online hosting.